 The Office of University Accounts will bill in mid-July for tuition and housing, as well as any other charges associated with the University, and payments will be due through your student account.
 You will not make a payment directly to the Housing office.

 Students can become an RA after completing one semester on campus.
 The application process begins at the end of the fall semester.
+Check out our employment page for available positions with Carolina Housing throughout the year.

 We value the comfort and safety of our residents.
 If there is no amicable way you can deal with differences with a roommate/roommates or if there is another valid issue with your room assignment, you can request a room change.
 Beginning after the second week of fall semester and continuing throughout the academic year, students can request a move through their community office.
 You may also submit a Housing Reassignment Request.